ElexityPk/Esp32WithZMPT101B/README.md

 Contact
 If you have any questions or issues, feel free to contact the project maintainer:

-Name: Your Name
+Name: Abdul Wahab
-Email: your.email@example.com
+Email: abdulwahabawan82@gmail.com
 Enjoy working with your ESP32 and ZMPT101B sensor, and have fun building your projects!